alansun25/motif-randomizer/README.md

 the randomized graph are then analyzed, such as average clustering coefficient, assortativity coefficient, average shortest path length, etc.

-This Python script was my final project for the course Structure and Dynamics of Complex Networks at AIT-Budapest during the spring 2022 semester.
+Final project for the course Structure and Dynamics of Complex Networks at AIT-Budapest (Spring 2022).